 • Smart metering: EcoWater valves often include advanced sensors for salt and water optimization.

-• Dealer-tied: Sold almost exclusively through authorized EcoWater dealers.
+• Dealer-tied: Sold exclusively through authorized EcoWater dealers.

 Pros: